The Selvedge Masterlist: Our Ultimate Jeans Guide

 +20 Makers of Exceptionally Well-Made Men’s Selvedge Jeans that You Should Know

 “Best” may be a subjective term, meaning different things to different people.
 Quality, though, is objective, and the signs of quality construction are unmistakable.
-For this reason, we can state confidently that the list below represents the creme de la creme of readily available off-the-rack selvedge.

 We’ve picked our favourite core fits that are in steady production.
 Price hasn’t entered into our considerations; the pairs listed below have been constructed with loving and expert hands from the best selvedge on the planet, and the prices reflect this.

-With this masterlist as your guide, you’ll be one step closer to that forever pair that you’ll want to wear every single day, producing beautiful fades in the process.
+With this masterlist as your guide, you’ll be one step closer to that “forever pair” that you’ll want to wear every single day, producing beautiful fades in the process.

 Iron Heart 634S (21 oz.)